Exploring Vision Neural Network Pruning via Screening Methodology: Experiments

-The CIFAR-10 dataset, as introduced by \cite{krizhevsky2009learning}, are among the popular benchmarks for image classification and object recognition.
-There are 60K natural color images of size $32 \times 32$.
-There are 50K training images and 10K test images.
-CIFAR-10 consists of 10 object categories, with 6K images per class.

-We evaluate the effectiveness of the CLS pruning method for two deep neural network architectures: ResNet-164 \cite{he2016deep} and DenseNet-40 \cite{huang2017densely}.
-ResNet-164 here adapts its architecture on the CIFAR dataset.
-On the other hand, DenseNet-40 is a reduced-size version of the DenseNet, including 40 layers with a growth rate of 12.
+We evaluate the effectiveness of our FSNP pruning method on several deep neural network architectures.
+Specifically, CifarNet and ResNet-56 are evaluated on CIFAR-10, while DenseNet-40 and ResNet-164 are evaluated on SVHN.
+Each network architecture is adapted to the corresponding dataset and trained from scratch to establish baseline performance, consistent with prior work \cite{liu2017learning, gao2024bilevelpruning}.

-Each is trained from scratch to establish baseline performances which are comparable in \cite{liu2017learning}.
-Training is done for $160$ epochs with a batch size of $64$.
-We adopt the SGD optimizer with an initial learning rate of $0.1$, weight decay $1 \times 10^{-4}$ and momentum $0.9$.
-The learning rate is divided by $10$ at $50\%$ and $75\%$ of the total training epochs.
-Furthermore, standard data augmentation techniques including normalization, random flipping and cropping are employed.

-We then perform one-shot global pruning with a pre-defined pruning ratio $r$ and further conduct different learning schedules to fine-tune the pruned networks.
-The best results are summarized in following tables.
+Training is conducted for 160 epochs on CIFAR-10 and 80 epochs on SVHN, using a batch size of 64.
+All models are optimized with stochastic gradient descent (SGD), using an initial learning rate of 0.1, momentum of 0.9, and weight decay of $1 \times 10^{-4}$.
+The learning rate is decayed by a factor of 10 at $50\%$ and $75\%$ of the total training epochs.
+Standard data augmentation techniques, including normalization, random cropping, and horizontal flipping, are applied during training.
+After training, we perform global pruning with a predefined pruning ratio $r$, followed by fine-tuning under a step-size learning schedule.
+The best-performing results are reported in the following tables.

-These results of channel pruning applied to the network models for CIFAR-10 include two models, namely, ResNet164 with $60\%$ reduction and DenseNet-40 with a $70\%$ reduction, and have clearly depicted the performance of our proposed CLS algorithm.
-Our results show that the F-statistic based CLS pruning approach is competitive with previous methods proposed in \cite{liu2017learning} and \cite{Guo9533741}.
-Our method does not require a change in the training loss function, hence is quite efficient and easy to implement.
+We present CIFAR-10 results in table \ref{tab:CIFAR10}.
+On CifarNet, our method achieves a compelling balance between parameter efficiency and accuracy.
+Compared to FBS, it reduces model parameters by nearly 28\% while improving accuracy by more than 2\%, highlighting the effectiveness of our pruning strategy.
+UDSP achieves comparable parameter savings, yet its accuracy gain falls short of ours by 0.09\%.
+Even when SEP preserves all channels, our approach still surpasses it in accuracy while consuming fewer FLOPs.
+For ResNet-56, all pruning methods cut FLOPs by roughly 50\%.
+Within this context, our method attains pruning rates similar to SEP but outperforms it by 0.44\% in accuracy.
+While DSA achieves the highest FLOPs reduction, our approach still delivers 0.98\% higher accuracy, using comparable FLOPs overall.
+These results indicate that our method not only maintains desirable performance but also optimizes storage efficiency more effectively than both static and dynamic pruning strategies.